 where $i$ and $f$ are the initial and final states, $E_{i}$ and $E_{f}$ are their corresponding energies and $\hat{\mathrm{e}}$ is the polarization unit vector of the electromagnetic wave.
 The velocity commutator is given by $\hat{\boldsymbol{\mathrm{v}}}=i\left[\mathbf{H}_{\mathrm{TB}},\,\mathbf{r}\right]$, where $\mathbf{H}_{\mathrm{TB}}$ is the tight-binding Hamiltonian of the system~\cite{dresselhaus1998physical}, $\mathbf{r}$ the position operator, and $\psi_{i}$ and $\psi_{f}$ the wavefunctions of the initial and final states, which are given by the linear combinations $\psi_{f}=\sum_{j}u_{j}^{f}\left|\phi_{j}\right\rangle$ and $\psi_{i}=\sum_{q}u_{q}^{i}\left|\phi_{q}\right\rangle$ , where $\left|\phi\right\rangle$ are the atomic orbital functions, and the weighting coefficients, $u_{j}^{f}$ and $u_{q}^{i}$, are given by Eqs.~(\ref{evector_1}) and~(\ref{evector_2}).
 Within the tight-binding approximation $\left\langle \phi_{j}\left|\mathbf{r}\right|\phi_{q}\right\rangle =\mathbf{r}_{j}\delta_{jq}$, where $\mathbf{r}_{j}$ is the position vector of the $j^{th}$ atom, and $\left\langle \phi_{j}\left|\mathbf{H}_{\mathrm{TB}}\right|\phi_{q}\right\rangle =H_{j,q}$, which are the matrix elements of Eq.~(\ref{eq:Ham_finite}).
 The matrix element of velocity along the chain can therefore be written as

-It should be noted that the studied transitions are strongly polarized (anisotropic) and, as follows from Eq.~(\ref{eq:Intensity}), the intensity of all the considered transitions is proportional to squared cosine of the angle between the light polarization vector and the considered polyyne chain, which is assumed to be straight.
+where $\boldsymbol{l}_j=\boldsymbol{r}_{j+1}-\boldsymbol{r}_{j}$ are the nearest-neighbor vectors connecting atoms $j$ and $j+1$.
+Although the tight-binding Hamiltonian only depends on the magnitude of the interatomic distances between nearest-neighbors, the exact geometric configuration of the molecule does enter into the matrix element of optical transition.
+In what follows we assume that our finite chains are straight due to the metallic clusters attached to their ends~\cite{kutrovskaya2020excitonic}.
+Furthermore, due to a lack of consensus on the exact value of the band-gap of an infinite chain we use the first order approximation $c_{s} = c_{l}$.
+However, the effect of bond length alternation can be fully accommodated by setting $\left|\boldsymbol{l}_{j}\right|=c/2$ and introducing the effective tight-binding parameters $\alpha\rightarrow\left[1-\left(\delta c/c\right)\right]\alpha$ and $\beta\rightarrow\left[1+\left(\delta c/c\right)\right]\beta$, where $\delta c=c_{l}-c_{s}$.
+It should be noted that the studied transitions are strongly polarized (anisotropic) and, as follows from Eq.~(\ref{eq:Intensity}), the intensity of all the considered transitions is proportional to squared cosine of the angle between the light polarization vector and the considered polyyne chain.
 This effect will be essential for experiments with arrays of carbon chains aligned in a regular manner on a solid substrate, in which case both optical absorption and THz emission will be strongly polarized.
 This is indeed similar to certain transitions in carbon nanotubes.